 (i) simplifying administrative rules, payment methods, and contracting processes for providing services to individuals of different ages, diagnoses, and treatments.
 Any adjustments to payments must be cost-neutral for the biennium beginning July 1, 2017.

-(ii) publishing a report on an annual basis that describes the process that a mental health center or chemical dependency facility, as those terms are defined in 50-5-101, must utilize in order to receive payment from Montana medicaid for services provided to individuals of different ages, diagnoses, and treatments.
+(ii) publishing a report on an annual basis that describes the process that a mental health center or substance use disorder facility, as those terms are defined in 50-5-101, must utilize in order to receive payment from Montana medicaid for services provided to individuals of different ages, diagnoses, and treatments.

 (9) The services provided under this part may be only those that are medically necessary and that are the most efficient and cost-effective.